Scion’s novel internship model connects talent with industry

 Brett highlights ENSAM’s status as a prestigious engineering institution known for producing high-calibre students.
 "The advanced, industry-focused training at ENSAM emphasises practical problem-solving and project leadership, not just theoretical knowledge.
 This approach has allowed Jean to apply his expertise directly to our processes, achieving impressive results," he says.

-Reflecting on the experience, Jean says it was a unique way to do an internship and a great way to shape his career.
+Jean says this was a unique way to do an internship and a great way to shape his career.

 Testing inside Techlam's Levin factory.

-Jean is not the first engineering student from ENSAM to intern at Scion, following in the footsteps of Scion Wood Process Engineer, Romain Meot.
-Joining Scion in 2023, Romain played a pivotal role in establishing this successful partnership, serving as Jean’s mentor and a vital link between Scion and Techlam.
+Jean is not the first engineering student from ENSAM to intern at Scion.
+He follows in the footsteps of Scion wood process engineer Romain Meot, who joined Scion in 2023 and played a pivotal role in establishing this successful partnership.
+Romain mentored Jean and was a vital link between Scion and Techlam.

 “The main advantage for students here is access to experts in many fields.
 They can reach out to specialists to solve technical problems, giving them well-rounded support.”

-Techlam Quality Control Manager, Dave Hollows, who mentored Jean during his time with the company, notes the significant impact of Jean’s fresh perspective.
+Techlam Quality Control Manager Dave Hollows also mentored Jean during his time with the company.
+He notes the significant impact of Jean’s fresh perspective.

-“Having someone from the outside, like Jean, allowed us to step back and reconsider practices we’ve grown accustomed to.
-His questions often prompted us to think differently about things we’d taken for granted.
+“Having someone from the outside allowed us to step back and reconsider practices we’ve grown accustomed to.
+Jean's questions often prompted us to think differently about things we’d taken for granted.

 “In many ways, he mentored us by encouraging a broader view of situations we hadn’t fully examined before.”

-While Jean’s internship concluded in August, he continued his work at Techlam as an employee for three additional months and is looking towards a new position starting next year, working alongside both Scion and Techlam.
+While Jean’s internship ended in August 2024 but he worked at Techlam for four additional months and is looking to start a research position in April 2025, working alongside both Scion and Techlam.

-This collaboration is a model Scion plans to replicate with other companies, furthering industry innovation and strengthening global connections.
+Scion plans to replicate this partnership with other companies, furthering industry innovation and strengthening global connections.
 Henri notes the growing interest from highly skilled students at prestigious institutions in New Zealand and worldwide who are eager to join Scion for internships, bringing specialised expertise in engineering and problem-solving.

 “For these students to make a real impact, we need more organisations to step forward and collaborate," Henri emphasises.
 "Companies gain fresh solutions, elevate their projects, and benefit from these dynamic, solution-driven minds, ultimately helping to lift the industry standard.”